In this section

 Rio Grande - Anglers along the Rio Grande will be challenged by native brown trout, German brown trout, rainbow trout, and northern pike.
-All anglers, 12 years or older, must have the following: a valid New Mexico fishing license, a Wildlife Habitat Improvement validation, and a Habitat Management and Access Validation (Only those younger than 18, 100% Disabled Resident Veterans and Resident Anglers 70 and older are exempt from purchasing this validation.) in their possession.
+All anglers, 12 years or older, must have the following in their possession: a valid New Mexico fishing license, a Wildlife Habitat Improvement validation, and a Habitat Management and Access Validation (only those younger than 18, 100% Disabled Resident Veterans and Resident Anglers 70 and older are exempt from purchasing this validation).
 Licenses are available at the Rio Grande Gorge Visitor Center.
 To improve trout fisheries, "Special Trout Waters" have been designated north from Taos Junction Bridge to Colorado.
 Anglers need to be aware of special restrictions that apply in this area.
-Visit www.blm.gov/nm

 Clayton Lake - A 176-acre impoundment, about 15 miles northwest of Clayton and north of U.S. 64, Clayton Lake State Park has one boat ramp.
 Fish for rainbows, walleye, largemouth, catfish and big bluegill.